JonClarke84/bethandjon/sections/when-is-it.md

 order: 2
 ---

 Thursday 24th August 2023.
-We're having a small day-time event and then we want YOU (and your families) to join us for the evening fun.
+We're having a big party to celebrate and we want YOU (and your families) to join us.